PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 - `logs/` contains log files for each rule executed.
 - `1-contigs/` contains separated fasta files for circular and linear contigs, with a summary file for each (containing names of contigs, lengths).
 - `2-bam/` contains the sorted bam files from mapping reads to full contig set using minimap2.
+- `3-concoct/` contains the outputs from concoct, per sample, using the full contig set for binning.
+- `3-maxbin/` contains the outputs from maxbin2, per sample, using the full contig set for binning.
 - `3-metabat-bins-full/` contains the outputs from metabat2, per sample, using the full contig set for binning.
 - `3-metabat-bins-linear-circ/` contains the outputs from metabat2, per sample, using the linear contig set for binning.
 Bins are also created for each circular contig here.
 - `4-DAStool/` contains outputs from DAS_Tool for bin merging, per sample.
 - `5-checkm/` contains CheckM results for merged bins, per sample.
 - `6-checkm-summary/` contains intermediate summary files, per sample.
-- `7-gtdb-individual/` contains gtdb-tk results for the CheckM filtered bins, per sample.
+- `7-gtdb/` contains gtdb-tk results for the CheckM filtered bins, per sample.
 - `8-summary/` **contains the main output files of interest**.

 Within `8-summary/`, there will be a folder for each sample.
 Within a sample folder there are several items: